 Monte Castello, south-eastern Tilea

-The double walled fortress of Monte Castello had seen better days.
-The outer wall was breached in several places, including the main gate tower.
-Its previous occupants, Big Boss Grutlad and his goblins, had made repairs of a kind, although it was debatable whether or not their repairs constituted any actual improvement to the castle’s defensibility.
+The double-walled fortress of Monte Castello had seen much better days.
+The outer wall was breached in several places, including the main gate.
+Its previous occupants, Big Boss Grutlad and his goblins, had attempted repairs of a kind, although it was debatable whether or not the results constituted any actual improvement in the castle’s defensibility.
 From the sea, many hundreds of braccia below the cliffs upon which the castle was perched, the place looked deserted, apart from a couple of columns of smoke arising from within the inner wall.
-Taking a landward approach, however, you would see one or two blue-coated handgunners patrolling the walls, while a scattering of labourers clambered over the rubble mounds, operating make-shift cranes to shift the stones hither and thither.
+Taking a landward approach, however, you would see one or two blue-coated hand-gunners patrolling the walls, while a scattering of labourers clambered over the rubble mounds, operating make-shift cranes to shift the stones hither and thither.

-At the gate tower Captain Singel’s chief assistant Adolar Gansz was inspecting the progress made by two of the shore party men left behind to make a start on proper repairs.
-They had spent hours already clearing rubble away with no particularly discernible effect.
+At the gate tower, Captain Singel’s chief assistant, Adolar Gansz, was inspecting the progress made by two of the shore party men making a start on the repairs.
+They had spent several hours already, clearing rubble, but with no particularly discernible effect.

-Bernt Reitter, a balding Marienburger who had been at sea since before he could grow a beard and having served the VMC for more than a decade, leaned on the stick he was using to pry the rocks out and spoke.
+Bernt Reitter, a balding Marienburger who had been at sea since before he could grow a beard, and having served the VMC for the last decade, leaned on the stick he was using to pry the rocks out and spoke.

-“Master Gansz, I have to ask, considering the paltry number of men we have here and the enormity of the work needing done, wouldn’t we be better finishing what the greenskins began, instead o’ starting afresh?”
+“Master Gansz, I have to ask, considering the paltry number of men we have here and the enormity of the work needing done, wouldn’t we be better finishing what the greenskins began, rather than starting afresh?”

 “I wasn’t praising their efforts,” complained Bernd.
-“Just pointing out the impossibility of us few making any real improvements.”
+“Just pointing out the impossibility of we few making any real improvements.”